GrimEthos/backwater/README.md

 A `Datum` object indicates a quantity of knowledge about a `Symbol`
 * Has a `Symbol` type
 * Has an indication of ?quality? and ?quantity? of information.
+  * quantity may be a bitfield (how much to know about something)
+  * quality may be number indicating how good the information is-

 A `Narrative` is an object with a list of `Narrative` and `NarrativeEvent` objects.